Jpmullins/epistemic_ai/README.md

 - **Citations**: append entries to `references.bib` and cite them in the text with `\cite{key}`; rebuild so `bibtex` refreshes the bibliography.
 - **Python examples**: run `python code/pipeline_loop.py` to exercise the illustrative knowledge-base loop described in the manuscript.
 Extend `code/` as needed for richer demonstrations.

-## Future Expansion
-`AGENTS.md` captures the intended evolution of this repository into a broader epistemic-agent toolkit (Python package layout, testing strategy, rendering scripts).
-Until that migration happens, this LaTeX project remains self-contained; when the codebase grows, mirror new modules under `src/` with accompanying tests per the guidelines.